 \section{Abstract}

 An elementary particle such as a photon cannot be cut in two pieces.
 Still it must be possible to truncate a photon with an optical shutter.
-The result is not another photon or a mix of a photon and a vacuum.
+The result is neither another photon nor a mix of a photon and a vacuum.
 Instead it is a superposition and mix of photon numbers up to infinity.
-This state is rather complicated, but nevertheless locally equivalent to a single photon or vacuum in disjoint regions.
-Finally we demonstrate how the truncated photon may be illuminating and useful for the understanding of locality and equivalence in quantum field theory.
+This state is rather complicated, but nevertheless locally equivalent to a single photon or vacuum to the left and right, respectively, of a narrow transition region.

 A photon, being an elementary particle, cannot be cut in two halves.
 Still, it is clearly possible to remove a part of an optical pulse, e.g. using an optical shutter.
 If a photon is truncated in this way, what is the resulting state?
 Despite being a simple question, it appears that it has not been asked before.
-In addition to being an interesting question from a fundamental point of view, we will argue below that it also has important implications for our understanding of localized states and local equivalence in quantum field theory.
+In addition to being an interesting question from a fundamental point of view, we will argue below that it also has implications for our understanding of localized states and local equivalence in quantum field theory.

-The simplest case of a forward-propagating photon $\smallket{1_\xi}$ with shape $\xi(t)$ incident on a time-independent mirror with transmittivity $p>0$ is well-known.
-Instead of being ``cut'', the photon is simply transformed into a superposition of forward- and backward-propagating modes $1$ and $2$:
+The simplest case of a forward-propagating photon $\smallket{1_\xi}$ in a mode $\xi(\omega)$ incident on a time-independent mirror with transmissivity $p>0$ is well-known.
+Instead of being ``cut'', the photon is simply transformed into a superposition of forward- and backward-propagating modes $1$ and~$2$:

-It is then perhaps tempting to think the same model can be used to add time dependence to the mirror: with a perfectly reflecting mirror initially present, a part $\xi_2(t)$ of the incoming photon is reflected to the backward mode, and suddenly removing the mirror lets the rest of the pulse $\xi_1(t) = \xi(t) - \xi_2(t)$ through, so that
+It is then perhaps tempting to think the same model can be used to add time dependence to the mirror.
+Let $\xi(t)$ be the inverse Fourier transform of the mode $\xi(\omega)$.
+With a perfectly reflecting mirror initially present, a part $\xi_2(t)$ of the incoming photon is reflected to the backward mode, and suddenly removing the mirror lets the rest of the pulse $\xi_1(t) = \xi(t) - \xi_2(t)$ through, so that